GustafEnebog/project-2/README.md

 ![Image of App on different sized devices.](assets/images/readme/amiresponsive-enebog-art.jpg)

 # Parametric Wing planform Design App
 This App creates a simple top-view drawing of a wing based on parametric input such as wing span, chord and sweep given by the user.
-This design method called parametric Design is the other way around to the case when the user first have to use a CAD or a drawing software to design and draw the wing and only afterward recieve or having to calculate the characteristic wing parameters.
+This design method, called parametric Design, is the other way around to the case where the user first use a CAD or a drawing software to draw the wing and only afterward recieve or having to calculate the characteristic wing design parameters.
 This way of designing lends itself better for otimization algoritms.
-The app is particilary usefull for hobbyist designing model airplanes as well as in Aircraft Conceptual Design since the Designer imediatly recieves updated graphics to his inputed numbers.
+The app is particilary usefull for hobbyist designing model airplanes as well as in Aircraft Conceptual Design (especially as more parameters and featers are added) since the Designer imediatly recieves updated graphics to his inputed numbers.

 [View the live project here.](https://gustafenebog.github.io/project-2/)